Responsible Actions for Aquatic Environment in 10 Ways

 Protect the Shoreline and Underwater Vegetation

-• Powerboating in shallow areas can harm underwater habitats such as seagrass beds and coral reefs.
+• Protect habitats: Avoid powerboating in shallow areas to preserve seagrass beds and coral reefs.

-• Follow speed limits and watch wake near shorelines or in narrow rivers to reduce erosion.
+• Reduce erosion: Follow speed limits and watch your wake near shorelines and in narrow rivers.

 Keeping Your Boat Environmentally Safe